adamabdicode/Tetris/README.md

 # Key Features
 **Languages and frameworks:** I developed the game entirely in Java using a Java UI framework called Swing.

-**Tetramino:** The implementation features four distinct Tetramino that I managed to manipulate.
+**Tetramino:** The implementation features four distinct Tetramino that I managed to manipulate and shape.

 **Controls:** Utilized different controls for the player to move the Tetramino.
 There is also a pause feature if the player wants a break.
 All of this ensures an enjoyable and intuitive user experience.